How often have you heard a leader preach a set of values but not demonstrate them?

 They don’t delegate critical activities that require their personal fingerprints.
-They are actively involved in determining how customer engagement must look and feel.
-They participate in recruiting for key positions; their attendance in the interview process is commonplace.
+These leaders are actively involved in determining how customer engagement must look and feel.
+Also, participate in recruiting for key positions; their attendance in the interview process is commonplace.

 8. Honest Communication

 They openly and genuinely communicate their pain, believing that employees should see they suffer disappointment like everyone else.

 The “do as I say and not as I do” approach doesn’t work.